Plymouth Colony: English

-American Indians
+Native Americans

-The American Indians in New England were organized into loose tribal confederations, sometimes referred to as nations.
+The Native Americans in New England were organized into loose tribal confederations, sometimes referred to as nations.
 Among these confederations were the Nipmucks, the Massachusetts, the Narragansetts, the Niantics, the Mohegans, and the Wampanoags.
-Several significant events dramatically altered the demographics of the Indian population in the region.
-The first was "Standish's raid" on Wessagussett, which frightened Indian leaders to the extent that many abandoned their settlements, resulting in many deaths through starvation and disease.
+Several significant events dramatically altered the demographics of the Indigenous population in the region.
+The first was "Standish's raid" on Wessagussett, which frightened Indigenous leaders to the extent that many abandoned their settlements, resulting in many deaths through starvation and disease.
 The second was the Pequot War, which resulted in the dissolution of the Pequot tribe and a major shift in the local power structure.
-The third was King Philip's War which had the most dramatic effect on local populations, resulting in the death or displacement of as much as 80 percent of the total number of southern New England Indians and the enslavement and forced displacement of thousands to the Caribbean and other locales.
+The third was King Philip's War which had the most dramatic effect on local populations, resulting in the death or displacement of as much as 80 percent of the total number of southern New England Natives and the enslavement and forced displacement of thousands to the Caribbean and other locales.

+Black and Indigenous slaves

+Some of the wealthier families in Plymouth Colony enslaved Black people and Native Americans.
+Colonists considered slaves to be the property of their owners, able to be passed on to heirs, unlike indentured servants.
+Slave ownership was not widespread and very few families possessed the wealth necessary to acquire slaves.
+In 1674, the inventory of Capt.
+Thomas Willet of Marshfield includes "8 Negroes" at a value of £200.
+In the July 29, 1680, codicil to the will of Peter Worden of Yarmouth, he bequeathed ownership of his "Indian servant" to his wife Mary, to be passed on to their son Samuel upon her decease.
+The unnamed slave was dutifully recorded in the January 21, 1681, inventory of Worden's estate at the original purchase price of £4 10s.
+Other inventories of the time valued "Negro" slaves at £24–25 each (equivalent to £ in 2010, or $ at PPP), well out of the financial ability of most families.
+A 1689 census of the town of Bristol shows that, of the 70 families that lived there, only one owned a Black slave.
+So few were Black and Indigenous slaves in the colony that the General Court never saw fit to pass any laws dealing with them.